FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 here.
 I would by paraphrasing the [manpage][mbsync-manpage] anyway.
 Let's just vaguely say, that the first section describes how to access your email account provided by some third-party.
 The second section describes how to store the downloaded messages on our computer.
-The last section configures what messages should be synchronized between those two, he said while pretending to understand it.
+Finally, the last section configures what messages should be synchronized between those two, he said while pretending to understand it.

 Replace all `foo` symbols in the snippet with some short label for your email account (e.g. `personal`, `work`, `test`, ...) and properly set the